hungchu0912/NAB-SmartChoice-Assignment/README.md

 - ActiveMQ: Consider to using kafka instead of Active MQ for storing audit events.
 As Kafka would be more fit in this case both in storing and scaling capability.

 - Authentication and Authorization: Due to short time of the implementation, Authentication and Authorization cannot be done.
-The whole appliocation is assuming these services is behind an api gateway that take care of authentication and authorization.
+Assuming these services are behind an api gateway that take care of authentication and authorization.

 - Data Collector: Horizontal scaling for this service should be put under consideration as for now it does not have any mechanism to seperate the collect job between scaling services.
 A better approach should be consider is seperate this service to 2 services: Collector-Generator and Data-Collector.
 The Collector-Generator would produce the job/task information and publish to Kafka, and Data-Collector would consume job/task from kafka and process those messages to collect data from publisher.